der-carnivore/BingAds-docs/BingAds/scripts/reference/AdOperation.md

 ### Returns:
 |Type|Description|
 |-|-
-String[]|Errors that occurred while creating the ad.
+String[]|An empty array if the ad is successfully created; otherwise, it contains the list of errors.

 ## <a name="getresult"></a>getResult
-Returns the newly created ad group, otherwise returns null if this operation failed to execute.
+Returns the newly created ad, otherwise returns null if this operation failed to execute.

 ### Returns:
 |Type|Description|
 |-|-
-[AdGroup](./AdGroup)|AdGroup created by the AdGroupOperation.
+[AdGroup](./AdGroup)|Newly created ad, otherwise returns null if this operation failed to execute.

 ## <a name="issuccessful"></a>isSuccessful
 Returns a Boolean value that determines if this operation was successful.